princetomar/Flutter-MyTasky-Firebase/README.md

 # task_manager

-A new Flutter project.
+Flutter MyTasky App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project helps us in managing our daily tasks.
+It displays tasks in sorting order of time and show previous tasks too.
+We can update status of our added tasks.
+It uses cloud service for backend.

 A few resources to get you started if this is your first Flutter project: